 Contemporary historians are inclined to classify the efforts of early Jesuits in this country as being essentially exploratory.
 The truth is that these noble sons of Saint Ignatius explored our untamed regions simply to bring the message of salvation to heathen souls.
+Father Jacques Marquette did discover the mighty Mississippi River, for example, but he then used it as a means of finding pagan tribes along its shores.

 It was always with this driving ambition that these holy men abandoned the comfort and security of life in their European homelands to venture into the uncharted American wilderness, bringing the Faith and the Sacraments to thousands upon thousands of Indians.
 Their work, so much akin to that of the Apostles, has even won the admiration of men like George Bancroft, the Protestant historian.
 He noted: “The history of their labors is connected with the origin of every celebrated town in the annals of French America; not a cape was turned, nor a river entered, but a Jesuit led the way.”